 Don’t Have Time to Read this Article Right Now?

 Their programs are too obscure.

-Following are seven things vendors either fail or forget to implement when designing sales and marketing programs for channel partners.
+Following are seven things vendors either fail or forget to implement when designing channel sales and channel marketing programs for their partners.

 1.)
 The Start Date

 It may sound obvious, but not including a start date is one of the most common mistakes we see in the channel.
 Think of it as telling a friend it’s going to rain without specifying when or where.

 Regardless of the program type, communicating to your channel partner when the actual incentive becomes active is crucial for high program adoption and efficiency in driving revenue.